Mev2137/MevSite/README.md

 -   Amazing UI/UX - our team spent a long time on the user expereice!
 -   Light Weight - it's really small!
--   Fully original logo - it's our brandy only!
+-   Fully origianl logo - it's our brandy only!

 # Contributors